churchofthought/JSOperations/README.md

 ### Cancelling Operations
-Operations can be cancelled by calling ```operation.cancel()``` To cancel all operations from a queue, simply call ```queue.cancelAllOperations()```
+Operations can be cancelled by calling ```operation.cancel()```

+To cancel all operations from a queue, simply call ```queue.cancelAllOperations()```

+Operations should free up lingering ajax requests, and other resources when cancelled.
+In order to respond to a cancellation, be sure to set a cancellationBlock for any operations you create.

 ### Custom Operations